elasticdeeplearning/edl/doc/boss_tutorial.md

 - Introduction
   At the introduction session, we will introduce:
-    1. a new version named Fluid on PaddlePaddle; and
+    - The latest PaddlePaddle version Fluid; and
-    1. Why we develop PaddlePaddle EDL and how to implement it.
+    - Why we develop PaddlePaddle EDL and how we implement it.
 - Hands-on tutorial
   Following the introduction, we will prepare a hands-on tutorial so that all the audience can use PaddlePaddle and ask some questions while using PaddlePaddle:
-  - Part-1, Train a simple model using PaddlePaddle Fluid.
+    1. Part-1, Train a simple model using PaddlePaddle Fluid.
-  - Part-2, Launch an EDL training job on a Kubernetes Cluster.
+    1. Part-2, Launch an EDL training job on a Kubernetes Cluster.

 ## Prerequisites